team-friendo/signalboost/README.md

 # System and Service Requirements <a name="services"></a>

 Signalboost relies on a few external services and tools.
-These dependancies and setup vary slightly between a production/deploy setup and local development.
+These dependencies and setup vary slightly between a production/deploy setup and local development.
 If you are just getting started with Signalboost we recommend you walk through this section to get those ready.

 **If you are a member of Team Friendo we provide accesss to the exsiting servers and services listed here.
 Checkout the [Secrets for Team Friendo Members](#Team-Friendo-secrets) section.
 Otherwise this section will walk you through the setup of services, both for production servers or/and your local development system.**